lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

     return client
 ```

-Once that client is initialized, you can use it exactly as you would use boto3 to call AWS Bedrock directly
+Once that client is initialized, you can use it exactly as you would use boto3 to call AWS Bedrock directly (currently only supports `converse` and `converse_stream`)

 ## Open Source Library